kensho-technologies/graphql-compiler/README.md

 ```

 ### SchemaGraph

-The `SchemaGraph` is a utility class that encodes a database schema and allows for better schema
+When building a GraphQL schema from the database metadata, we first build a `SchemaGraph` from
-introspection than the GraphQL schema.
-The  `SchemaGraph` has three main advantages:
+the metadata and then from the `SchemaGraph` build the GraphQL schema.
+The `SchemaGraph` is also
+an encoding of underlying database schema, but it has three main advantages that make it a
+more powerful schema introspection tool:
  1. It's able to store and expose a schema's index information.
 The interface for accessing index
     information is provisional though and might change in the near future.
  2. Its classes are allowed to inherit from non-abstract classes.
  3. It exposes many utility functions, such as `get_subclass_set`, that make it easier to explore
     the schema.

-We plan to add `SchemaGraph` generation from SQLAlchemy metadata and can currently generate a
-`SchemaGraph` from OrientDB schema metadata as exemplified by the following mock example.
+See below for a mock example of how to build and use the `SchemaGraph`:

 ```python
 from graphql_compiler.schema_generation.orientdb.schema_graph_builder import (